The Carlyle Group Inc. (NASDAQ:CG) Short Interest Update

-The Carlyle Group Inc. (NASDAQ:CG – Get Rating) was the recipient of a large increase in short interest during the month of April.
+The Carlyle Group Inc. (NASDAQ:CG – Get Rating) was the target of a significant increase in short interest during the month of April.
 As of April 30th, there was short interest totalling 18,260,000 shares, an increase of 13.1% from the April 15th total of 16,150,000 shares.
-Based on an average daily trading volume, of 3,740,000 shares, the short-interest ratio is currently 4.9 days.
-Approximately 9.1% of the shares of the company are sold short.
+Based on an average daily trading volume, of 3,740,000 shares, the short-interest ratio is presently 4.9 days.
+Approximately 9.1% of the company’s stock are short sold.

 Institutional Investors Weigh In On The Carlyle Group

-The Carlyle Group (NASDAQ:CG – Get Rating) last issued its earnings results on Thursday, May 4th.
-The financial services provider reported $0.63 earnings per share for the quarter, missing the consensus estimate of $0.65 by ($0.02).
-The Carlyle Group had a return on equity of 25.89% and a net margin of 20.29%.
-The company had revenue of $754.20 million during the quarter, compared to analyst estimates of $805.50 million.
-During the same period in the prior year, the business earned $0.74 earnings per share.
-The Carlyle Group’s quarterly revenue was down 3.2% on a year-over-year basis.
-As a group, sell-side analysts predict that The Carlyle Group will post 3.15 EPS for the current fiscal year.
+The Carlyle Group (NASDAQ:CG – Get Rating) last issued its quarterly earnings results on Thursday, May 4th.
+The financial services provider reported $0.63 earnings per share for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.02).
+The Carlyle Group had a net margin of 20.29% and a return on equity of 25.89%.
+The business had revenue of $754.20 million during the quarter, compared to analyst estimates of $805.50 million.
+During the same period in the previous year, the company posted $0.74 earnings per share.
+The Carlyle Group’s revenue was down 3.2% compared to the same quarter last year.
+Sell-side analysts predict that The Carlyle Group will post 3.15 earnings per share for the current fiscal year.

 The Carlyle Group Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, May 23rd.
-Shareholders of record on Tuesday, May 16th will be given a $0.35 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, May 23rd.
+Shareholders of record on Tuesday, May 16th will be issued a $0.35 dividend.
+This represents a $1.40 dividend on an annualized basis and a yield of 5.23%.
+This is an increase from The Carlyle Group’s previous quarterly dividend of $0.33.
 The ex-dividend date of this dividend is Monday, May 15th.
-This is a positive change from The Carlyle Group’s previous quarterly dividend of $0.33.
-This represents a $1.40 annualized dividend and a yield of 5.23%.
-The Carlyle Group’s dividend payout ratio (DPR) is currently 67.63%.
+The Carlyle Group’s dividend payout ratio is presently 67.63%.

 About The Carlyle Group